SJCAStemCenter/website/content/posts/about-this-site.md

 ---

 ## Hugo
+This site is built using [Hugo](https://gohugo.io/) which is a static site generator.
+Static sites don't do any server-side processing, and just serve raw HTML, CSS and client-side Javascript.

 ## Theme
+The theme is [Tailbliss](https://tailbliss.netlify.app/) which is a really cool custom theme for Hugo!

 ## Github Pages
+The site is deployed via GitHub pages at the default pages domain: [https://sjcastemcenter.github.io/website](https://sjcastemcenter.github.io/website).
+GitHub pages allows you to serve any public repo as a static site via a site generator (like Hugo) for free!
+The repo can be found at: [https://github.com/SJCAStemCenter/website](https://github.com/SJCAStemCenter/website).

 ## Todos
 - [ ] Set the site up on a more professional domain, like: stemcenter.sjcawi.org